rsullivan00/blog/_posts/2020-07-27-apollo-jsonapi.markdown

 Or check out the source [here](https://github.com/Rsullivan00/apollo-link-json-api).

-### The Not-so-Good
+### Mutations

-Mutations are unfortunately not quite as magic as querying--you have to interface with the JSON API structure for data inputs, though the translation on the response happens as usual.
+Mutations are not quite as magic as querying--you have to interface with the JSON API structure for data inputs, though the translation on the response happens as usual.